isomerpages/nlb-biblioasia/_podcast/A Boxing Superstar/The Tragedy of Singapore’s First Boxing Superstar.md

 third_nav_title: A Boxing Superstar
 ---
 <p>Tan Teng Kee was the Mike Tyson of Singapore boxing in the 1920s.
 Known
+as <a href="https://biblioasia.nlb.gov.sg/vol-20/issue-2/jul-sep-2024/singapore-boxing-battling-key-yeo-choon-song/" rel="noopener noreferrer nofollow" target="_blank">Battling Key</a>,
-as Battling Key, the larger-than-life boxer attracted crowds wherever he went.
+the larger-than-life boxer attracted crowds wherever he went.
 Which makes his drastic&nbsp;downfall&nbsp;all the more tragic.</p>
 <p></p>
 <h4>Listen to the Full Episode</h4>
 <p>Available on: <a href="https://open.spotify.com/episode/0u6zlPR4vAIfOfggi3zA42" rel="noopener noreferrer nofollow" target="_blank"><u>Spotify</u></a>,